 Pro: You're at home

 You get to work from the comfort of your home!

 Con: Here you are — still at home

 You get to work from the comfort of your home.
 The dishes left in the sink at breakfast are there to greet you when you break for lunch.
 The family dog who barks at everyone who walks by your house may have you taking conference calls in the quiet of your child’s room, like me.

 You have some flexibility to handle personal demands.
 For instance, you know you’ll be there when a package is delivered or a contractor stops by to make house repairs.

-When you telecommute, this doesn’t mean you can just work whenever it’s convenient.
+When you telecommute, for administrative jobs, this doesn’t mean you can just work whenever it’s convenient.
 You need to make sure you’re available during business hours.
 You'll also want your young children at childcare when you're working from home.
 It’s next to impossible to watch your kids and do your job well simultaneously.
-Imagine having children making noise in the background when your boss or an important client calls.
-Not good.
-Most employers will expect you to make childcare arrangements before agreeing to this work arrangement.
+Imagine having children making noise in the background when your boss or an important client calls — not good.
+Most employers will expect you to make childcare arrangements before they will agree to this work arrangement.

 You can’t beat the ease of going to work at a home office.
 No commuting!

 Your friends and family may not understand what it means to telecommute.
 Don’t be surprised to receive personal calls during work time or get requests to get together on weekdays — no matter how clear you are about your work hours.

 Do you telecommute?
 Share your own working from home pros and cons in the comments.